What’s a solar mini-grid?

 The advantage of a solar mini-grid is that it can meet higher energy demands by for instance local businesses.

-A solar mini-grid boosts business activities in rural areas, but can only be realised economically if the distance between clients is relatively small and there is sufficient electrical demand.
+A solar mini-grid boosts business activities in rural areas, but can only be realized economically if the distance between clients is relatively small and there is sufficient electrical demand.

 How does a mini-grid work?